Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: Sampling Balanced and Compact Districts

-where the indicator functions ensure that the plans meet population balance and connectedness criteria, $J$ encodes additional constraints on the types of plans preferred, and $\rho\in \R_0^+$ is chosen to control the compactness of the generated plans.
-As done in Section~\ref{sec:pa-study}, we often use a reasonably strict population constraint such as $D=0.001$.
-But, when no such constraint exists, $D$ can be set to its maximum value $n-1$, rendering the constraint moot.
+where the indicator functions ensure that the plans meet population balance and connectedness criteria, $\tau(\xi)$ measures the compactness of the districts in $\xi$ (see Section~\ref{subsec:comp}), and $J$ encodes additional constraints on the types of plans preferred.
+As done in Section~\ref{sec:pa-study}, we often use a reasonably strict population constraint such as $D=0.001$ and $D=0.005$.
+The parameter $\rho\in \R_0^+$ is chosen to control the compactness of the generated plans.

-This class of target distributions is the same as what the algorithm of \citet{herschlag2017} is designed to sample from.
-The lack of restrictions on $J$ means that by setting $\rho=0$ and choosing an appropriate $J$, any target distribution supported on connected plans which meet hard population constraint may be obtained.
-Of course, the algorithm operates efficiently only when the additional constraints imposed by $J$ are not too severe.
-In practice, we find that the most stringent constraints are those involving population deviation, compactness, and administrative boundary splits.
-As shown later, we address this issue by designing our algorithm to directly satisfy these constraints.
-Additional constraints do not generally have a substantial effect on the sampling efficiency.
+This target distribution $\pi$ has both substantive and theoretical justifications.
+First, it incorporates two constraints which are almost always present in real-world redistricting: the support of $\pi$ is restricted to contiguous plans and those that meet a population deviation threshold.
+Second, it represents the unique maximum entropy distribution on the set of redistricting plans satisfying these two universal constraints and the moment conditions implied by the other constraints, i.e., $\E_\pi[\log\tau(\xi)] = \mu_\tau$ and $\E_\pi[J(\xi)] = \mu_J$ for some constants $\mu_\tau$ and $\mu_J$ \citep[see][Theorem.
+12.1.1, originally of Boltzmann]{cover2006}.

+Thus, our target distribution ensures that all plans meet contiguity and population requirements, and \textit{on average} satisfy a compactness standard as well as any other additional constraints (through the function $J$).
+It is no surprise, therefore, that this class of target distributions has been used by other work developing redistricting sampling algorithms \citep{herschlag2017,fifield2020mcmc}.

-The generality of the additional constraint function $J$ is intentional, as its exact form and number imposed on the redistricting process varies by state and by the type of districts being drawn.
-Hard constraints, such as requiring that a certain number of majority-minority districts exist, may be realized by setting $J(\xi)=0$ for valid plans, and $J(\xi)=\infty$ for plans that violate the constraints.
-Softer constraints may be incorporated by choosing a $J$ which is small for preferred plans and large otherwise.
+The generality of the additional constraint function $J$ is intentional, as its exact form and number imposed on the redistricting process varies by state and by the type of districts being drawn; any type of constraint may be incorporated by choosing a $J$ which is small for preferred plans and large otherwise.
+For example, a preference for plans close to an existing plan $\xi_{\text{sq}}$ may be encoded as